alexstich/vs-code-speech-to-text/README.md

 - **Meeting Notes**: Transcribe discussions directly into your editor
 - **Accessibility**: Voice input for hands-free coding
 - **Multilingual Development**: Support for international teams
+- **Cross-platform Development**: Consistent audio recording across all platforms

 ## 🔒 Privacy & Security

 - Audio is only sent to OpenAI Whisper API for transcription
+- Temporary audio files are automatically cleaned up after processing
-- No audio data is stored locally or elsewhere
+- No audio data is stored permanently locally or elsewhere
 - Your API key is stored securely in VS Code settings
 - All communication uses HTTPS encryption
+- FFmpeg processes run locally with minimal system permissions

 ## 📝 License